Ethnic conflicts in Kenya: Nationwide conflict

 The most significant conflict witnessed since Kenya's independence from Britain was the 2007–08 Kenyan crisis, a series of inter-ethnic clashes ignited by the 2007 disputed presidential elections.

 By the beginning of 2008, an estimated one third of the 2,200 member Indian community in Kisumu, which controlled most of the city's trade, had begun repatriating back home in the wake of the ethnic clashes.
 According to community representative Yogesh Dawda, the resident Indians did not trust the Kenyan police's ability to ensure their security.

 Major regional conflict

 Rift Valley Province

-In 1992, 5,000 people were killed and another 75,000 displaced in the Rift Valley Province, with the town of Molo being an epicenter of the violence.
+Since 1992, 5,000 people have been killed and another 75,000 displaced in the Rift Valley Province, with the town of Molo being an epicenter of the violence.
 The conflict was primarily between the Kalenjin and Kikuyu communities with Land ownership cited as one of key reasons for the conflict.

 In 2012, clashes over cattle between the ethnic groups in Samburu District resulted in the deaths of over 40 people including police officers sent to quell the violence.

 In March 2017, 13 people were killed and four wounded in Baringo County during a series of cattle rustling.